 Like Marwick, this place is fantastic for bird-watching, although it’s only really home to gulls.
 Down on the beach, you’ll find lots of smaller birds and quite often a seal will pop its head up to see what you’re up to.
-I’ve even seen dolphins there this year!
+I’ve even seen dolphins there!

 If you walk up to the corner and along the cliff top, you eventually get to a piece of land that juts out into the sea, and I’ve declared this my favourite spot in the world.
 My happy place.
 The view is absolutely unreal (again, not unlike Marwick) and not only can you watch the birds socialising and fishing, but they actually fly right past your head to say hello (or more like, what the hell are YOU doing here?).

 Unlike Marwick, this is also a fantastic place to go in winter.
 Why?
 Because it’s so sheltered, seals choose this place as a breeding ground, and it gets busy.
 Want to see hundreds of seal pups?
 Well, my friends, this place is for you.